CharlesEmil/CharlesEmil/README.md

 ## Hi there 👋 I'm Charles Emil
-My Name is **Charles Emil Fouche** I'm a Sales Man selling tons of services and product for the good of my company !
+My Name is **Charles Emil Fouche** I'm a Sales Man selling tons of services and products to drive my company's succes !
 Iam currently on a mission to switch from being a great seller to a great Data Analyst !

 ## ☕ Stay Connected